megha-wadhwa12/HackVerseHackathon/README.md

    - Provide a clear title and description for your PR, explaining the changes you've made.
    - Once reviewed, your PR will be merged into the main branch.

-By following these steps, you can help improve EduFlex and contribute to making it even better for users.
+By following these steps, you can help improve CodeGen and contribute to making it even better for users.
 We appreciate your contributions!